Let's face it, Momma. You are a REBEL.

 - Major travels for sports

-Ok!
-I hope that helps you to decide when you can push through, and when, maybe you decide NOT to.
-At my stage, with just ONE kid left, and she's a senior, SHE STILL is getting all her work completed!
-I am AMAZED at her discipline and drive, but I would've JUST as satisfied if she were skipping her school work and 100% focused on packing, trailer and moving truck rentals, turning on the power and transferring accounts!
+Yet, SHE is STILL is getting all her school work completed!
+I am AMAZED at her discipline and drive, but I would be JUST as satisfied if she were skipping her school work and 100% focused on packing, trailer and moving truck rentals, learning simply how to turn on the power and transferring accounts!

-I'd love to hear your experience - have you ever pushed through and regretted it?
+I'd love to hear your experience - have you ever pushed through some bumps in the road and regretted it?
 Or vice versa?